 Clover charges the merchant for each action they take on the app throughout the month.
 Clover generates a statement on the first of the following month for the total number of actions in the previous month.
 For example, your gift card app charges $2 for each gift card purchased.
 A merchant installs the app in June and purchases four gift cards.
 The merchant’s bill on the first of July shows a charge of $8.

-You can use both tiers together if your business requires it.
-If you use both options, the merchant sees two charges in their monthly statement: a single subscription charge for the new month, and a separate charge for the metered event from the previous month.
+You can use a combination of the subscription and metered tiers if your business requires it.
+The merchant sees two charges in their monthly statement: a single subscription charge for the new month, and a separate charge for the metered event from the previous month.
 You can enable a 30-day trial period for the subscription tier.

 For example, your gift card app has the following structure: